abhx7/Aerodynamic-Shape-Optimisation/README.md

    blks[ib] = FluidBlock:new{grid=grids[ib], initialState=FlowState:new{...}}
 end
 ```
 We then define the block connections.
+For example,
 ```
 -- Set boundary conditions, first, connections connectBlocks(blks[0], 'east', blks[1], 'west')